-Туре TSP-Link accessible Affected by Where saved Default value

-Attribute (R) Yes Not applicable Nonvolatile memory Not applicable
+Туре TSP-Link accessible Affected by Where saved Default value Attribute (R) Yes Not applicable Nonvolatile memory Not applicable

-Usage

-adjustments = cal .adjust.count

-adjustments The number of adjust stments

-Details

-You can use this com mand if calibration is s locked or unlocked.
+You can use this command if calibration is locked or unlocked.

 The adjust count is read-only.
-The count is automatically incremented by one when the $cal.save()$ command is sent with calibration unlocked.
+The count is automatically incremented by one when the cal.save() command is sent with calibration unlocked.

-Example

-Count = cal.adjust.count Assign the number of times the instrument has been adjusted to a user variable named Count.
+Assign the number of times the instrument has been adjusted to a user variable named Count.
 Output the value.
-Example output: 3 This shows that the instrument has been adjusted 3 times.
+Example output: This shows that the instrument has been adjusted 3 times.

-cal.adjust.date (on page 4-2)
+cal.adjust.date (on page 4-3)